Research

 Voter registration

 Guernsey has recognised that electoral registration is unsatisfactory.
-A new electoral roll is established for each election,which means voters have had to register to vote prior to each General Election and has required the States of Guernsey to publicise extensively the need to register.
-Significant efforts were made to increase registration for the 2020 election –
+A new electoral roll is established for each election,which means voters have had to register to vote prior to each General Election.
+This has required the States of Guernsey to publicise extensively the need to register, with significant efforts being made to increase registration for the 2020 election.

 This was a modest improvement on the 2016 numbers, but only about 62% of those eligible to do so actually registered to vote, meaning that there were still potentially about 10,000 eligible residents who did not register.